The Rise of the Fake Influencer: How to Spot Them & What to Look Out For

 Typically, these services use automated bots - fake accounts created on a massive scale on various social networks - which are used to follow specific accounts to boost the number of followers.

 It used to be easy to spot social media influencers who bought followers because their average number of likes and comments on each post would not match up to their large following.
 Then it became easy to buy likes and comments too.
+So now how do you tell if someone's followers are real?

 Buying YouTube views